-Integ rated Care B the most recent Board seminar session in December, on the subject of Mental Health, was very useful and will inform the system's thinking moving forward; the Chair has been visiting programmes in Derbyshire to observe care being delivered on the frontline and noted that a recent visit to Jericho House was inspirational; nationally the government's focus is on reducing waiting times for planned care.
+Integr rated Care Bo • the most recent Board seminar session in December, on the subject of Mental Health, was very useful and will inform the system's thinking moving forward; the Chair has been visiting programmes in Derbyshire to observe care being delivered on the frontline and noted that a recent visit to Jericho House was inspirational; nationally the government's focus is on reducing waiting times for planned care.
 The Derbyshire system is contributing to the 10 Year Plan which is currently being developed; and the Chair noted that the English Devolution White Paper will have an impact on the Derbyshire system.
 The Chair and Dr Chris Clayton (CC) have been meeting with the East Midlands Combined County Authority Mayor to discuss future plans and working together.
-The challenge faced by the system of finding a strategic space to maximise the benefits of devolution, while also maintaining focus on current priorities, was stressed. rated Care B ICBP/2425/ 106 Dr Chris Clayton (CC) highlighted the following: the Chair's comments around the locally and nationally challenging winter were echoed, with urgent and emergency services and general practice especially under pressure; the big markers in terms of patient safety and quality are stretched.
+The challenge faced by the system of finding a strategic space to maximise the benefits of devolution, while also maintaining focus on current priorities, was stressed.
+The Board NOTED the Chair's report.
+ICBP/2425/ 106 Chief Executive's Report Dr Chris Clayton (CC) highlighted the following: the Chair's comments around the locally and nationally challenging winter were echoed, with urgent and emergency services and general practice especially under pressure; the big markers in terms of patient safety and quality are stretched.
 The focus has been on reducing ambulance queues and live information indicates that that there has been improvement in performance since Christmas and New Year.
 CC stressed the importance of recognising that targets represent real patients and of managing risk to patients waiting in the community; the system's mission remains to stabilise and reduce waiting lists and maintain the improved position on cancer; the government's planned changes to the landscape of local authorities will bring changes for the system; there may be additional financial challenges arising from this for local authorities and the system will support where possible; and engagement work is currently taking place across the East Midlands around fertility in order to align this important policy across the whole region.
-The following comments were made on the Chief Executive's report: it was clarified that public transport in the combined local authority is different to other areas; there are 4 local authorities each with responsibility for public transport rather than this being a separate transport organisation as is the case elsewhere; and there was further discussion on the White Paper, and the government's intent to ensure all of England is covered by a unitary council.
-Derbyshire local authorities to local agovernment in 50 years; the Board recognised and acknowledged the significance of the policy and will work together to minimise disruption.
-It was suggested that it would be useful to have space in a Board seminar session to explore the implications of this issue.
-ICBP/2324/ The Board NOTED the Chief Executive's report.
-One Workforce System Strategy, Approach and Ethos She transitione eystem enalegy, Approach and Ellios
+The following comments were made on the Chief Executive's report: it was clarified that public transport in the combined local authorities exponsibility for public transport rather than this being a separate transport organisation as is the case elsewhere; and there was further discussion on the White Paper, and the government's intent to ensure all of England is covered by a unitary council.
+Derbyshire local authorities to local active serve been given the authority to work with other local authorities to local actore were alter this month to set out the plans and leaders have been given the authority to work with other local authorities to local actore were ender that the subscription.
+It was stressed that this is the biggest change to local government in 50 years; the Board recognised and acknowledged the significance of the ICBP/2324/ One Workforce System Strategy, Approach and Ethos